Gerardus Mercator: Duisburg, 1552–1594

-The Chronologia developed into an even wider project, the Cosmographia, a description of the whole Universe.
+The Chronologia developed into an even wider project, the Cosmographia, a description of the whole universe.
 Mercator's outline was (1) the creation of the world; (2) the description of the heavens (astronomy and astrology); (3) the description of the earth comprising modern geography, the geography of Ptolemy and the geography of the ancients; (4) genealogy and history of the states; and (5) chronology.
-Of these the chronology had already been accomplished, the account of the creation and the modern maps would appear in the atlas of 1595, his edition of Ptolemy appeared in 1578 but the ancient geography and the description of the heavens never appeared.
+Of these the chronology had already been accomplished, the account of the creation and the modern maps appeared in the atlas of 1595, his edition of Ptolemy appeared in 1578, but the ancient geography and the description of the heavens were never produced.